How to Understand Subjectivity in Photography Choices

 With these three images I prefer BW.
 They are typical street photography I am not saying that street and color does not work, but I am a very old man used to BW in the previous century.

-The blue shirt of the sleeping man distracts me.
+The blue shirt of the sleeping man is to dominant and distracts me.

 The boy sees for the first time in his life a typewriter, and especially the red color takes away attention from the message.